7 Surefire Signs You Should Be Working in HR

 Your kids are battling over who gets to play with that toy?
 No big deal.
 Your spouse can’t bring your daughter to piano lessons because of a last-minute meeting?
 You’ll figure something out.
 Your everyday life has made you a pro at finding creative solutions to all sorts of sticky situations, all while staying flexible.

-“Often, the most complex problems within a company fall on HR,” says career and life coach Nichole Wesson.
-HR specialists need to be able to handle difficult situations regarding discrimination, harassment and disciplinary issues without being biased.
-Successful HR employees must be able to navigate these waters or have the appropriate resources to assist in these areas.
+“Often, the most complex problems within a company fall on HR,” says career coach Nichole Wesson.
+Working in human resources means being able to handle difficult situations regarding discrimination, harassment and disciplinary issues while remaining unbiased.
+Successful HR pros must be able to navigate these waters or have the appropriate resources to assist in these areas.

 5. Your lips are sealed